 The Financial Aid Office does not issue fee waivers for the Common Application.
 Please view this link for eligibility information.

 We are unable to confirm receipt of documents prior to admissions decisions being sent.
 So long as you received confirmation from College Board and FAFSA that your application forms were received and you indicated Stanford’s school code on both forms, our office should be able to access the data for our review process.

 Please do not send us your Student Aid Report or a printout of your Profile.
 These forms must be submitted online.
 Be aware that sending in your documents multiple times can add delay in processing your paperwork.
 If you are missing requirements, you will be notified at the time of the review

-The College Scholarship Services (CSS) does not permit applicants to make corrections online after submission.
+The College Scholarship Service (CSS) does not permit applicants to make corrections online after submission.
 If the corrections are to update student and parent income detail as you initially reported estimated income and you’ve now filed for federal taxes, you do not have to send in corrections.
-Instead, we ask that you submit your and your parents complete federal tax return including W-2 forms to the College Board through the Institutional Documentation Service (IDOC).
+Instead, we ask that you submit your and your parents' complete federal tax returns including W-2 forms to the College Board through the Institutional Documentation Service (IDOC).
 We will verify your family’s income information during our review process.

 Yes.
 However, we are unable to assure a timely review and awarding.
 If you wish to receive your award letter before the Admissions Decision deadline or May 1, you will need to apply by the priority deadline.

 We expect both parents to participate in paying for your education.
 We will compute separate contributions for your custodial and non-custodial parents.
 The custodial parent is the parent with whom the applicant lived the most during the 12 months prior to filing the application, or the most recent 12 months during which the student lived with a parent, regardless of who claimed the student as an income tax exemption.
 The custodial parent submits the CSS Profile and your other parent submits the online noncustodial profile.